Yellow Russia: End of the project

 Russia's expansionist goals in East Asia inevitably came into conflict with the interests of Japan, which had declared imperial claims to the same territories.
-As a result of the Russo-Japanese War, the Russian expansionist project in the Far East and China collapsed; Russia lost Port Arthur, ceding to Japan also the right to lease the Liaodong Peninsula and the South Manchurian Railway.
+As a result of the Russo-Japanese War, the Russian expansionist project in the Far East and China collapsed; Russia lost Port Arthur, ceding to Japan the Liaodong Peninsula and the South Manchurian Railway.

 In 1932, the Japanese authorities founded the puppet state of Manchukuo in Manchuria, which included Harbin.
 In 1935, the USSR sold the Chinese Eastern Railway to Japan.